ortus-docs/logbox-docs/creating_custom__appenders/README.md

 </cffunction>
 ```

-As you can see each appender receives a name, a structure of properties, a layout class, an optional levelMin and levelMax severity levels.
-The properties and layout are both optional, but you must call the `super.init()` method in order to have full ok operation on the appender.
+As you can see each appender receives a `name`, a structure of `properties`, an optional `layout` class, and an optional `levelMin` and `levelMax` severity levels.
+The `properties` and `layout` are both optional, but you must call the `super.init( argumentCollection = arguments )` method in order to have full ok operation on the appender.
 You can then do your own constructor as you see fit.
 Here is an example:

 ```javascript
 <---  Constructor --->